 LRRB welcomes research ideas from Minnesota transportation practitioners.
-After submittal, your idea will be researched and evaluated to determine whether current solutions to the need or problem exist.
+After submittal, your idea will be evaluated to determine whether current solutions to the need or problem exist.
 We will follow up to let you know our findings.
-If the idea warrants new research, it will be brought before the LRRB to determine if proposals for research should be sought.
+If your idea requires new research, it will be brought before the LRRB to determine if proposals for research should be sought.

-In the fall of each year, research institutions are invited to submit proposals for potential LRRB research projects.
+In the spring, the LRRB board selects ideas for the annual RFP to pre-qualified universities.
+After developing these ideas further, the LRRB (in a joint solicitation with MnDOT) invites research institutions to submit proposals for potential LRRB research projects (ideas that are geared toward education or implementation of existing research are assigned to consultants selected by LRRB subcommittees).
 In December, the LRRB awards funding.
 If your idea for research is selected, you may be asked to serve on the project Technical Advisory Panel (TAP).
-Although most research is funded through this process, new ideas can be submitted at any time for priority needs

 Technical Advisory Panel